-Also, a 9-foot cable cord was recently found on a food cart headed to a segregation unit at ECF, officers say.
+The Crisis Fund helps members facing a catastrophe.
+To those who support the fund, thank you! a segregation unit at ECF, officers say.
 Meanwhile, a metal ice cream scoop went missing from the kitchen Tuesday.
 Officers say improper inventory practices are to blame.